thisismetis/Metis_Fundamentals/cloud_computing/aws-setup/00_setup_aws_ec2.md

 ```

 If you won't be using your EC2 instance for a while, stop the running instance by right clicking on the instance > Instance State > Stop.
-This will prevent your EC2 instance from incurring hours while it's sitting idel.
+This will prevent your EC2 instance from incurring hours while it's sitting idle.
 To start the instance back up again,
 follow the same steps and click Start instead of Stop.
 Recall that the instance's public IP address will change with each time,
 so make note of the new IP with each restart.